kpj2006/LendFlow/CONTRIBUTING.md

 - Community highlights
 - Special acknowledgments

-## 📄 License

-By contributing, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to the DeFi Lending Protocol! 🚀
+Thank you for contributing to the DeFi Lending Protocol!